aquaris-dev/aquaris-dev.github.io/index.md

 - stucki - Michael Stucki {% include de.html %} {% include ch.html %}

 We're an international group of developers and we welcome Android developers to contribute (see below).

-### Exciting, but how can I help out?

-Since we're an open source project, you can help out by submitting a patch either as a pull request to our GitHub [repo/organization](https://github.com/aquaris-dev) for WiP projects (devices etc.) or to the LineageOS [Gerrit](https://review.lineageos.org/#/q/status:open) instance for officially supported projects.

-Supplying good bug reports (logs, screenshots, reproduction steps) helps us to track down issues.
-We're excited for your contribution to make Android even better on BQ devices.